tonyzdev/tonyzdev.github.io/index.md

 # Basic Information

 Tonglin Tony ZHANG, 张桐林 is expected to earn his Bachelor's degree in Economics from *Nanjing University of Aeronautics and Astronautics* (commonly known as NUAA or Nanhang) in July 2024.
 He has previously conducted research related to energy economics, ESG, and quantitative investment.
-He is anticipated to join the Department of Marketing, *Hong Kong Polytechnic University* to conduct research in the field of information systems in August 2024.
+He is anticipated to join the Department of Marketing, *Hong Kong Polytechnic University* as Research Assistant to conduct research in the field of information systems in August 2024.

 # News